JT8D-17/XLua-Utils-for-X-Plane/Documentation/Misc_Utils.md

 ![XLuaUtils Misc Menu](Images/XLuaUtils_Misc.jpg  "XLuaUtils Misc Menu")

+Menu Item|Function
+-|-
-- _"Repair All Damage"_ resets all 500+ of X-Plane's failure datarefs to a value of zero (from a value of six, indicating a failure).
+Repair All Damage|This resets the value of all X-Plane's failure datarefs (>500) to zero (from a value of six, indicating a failure).
 Aircraft must be standing still on the ground with all engines off in order to use this.
 If the aircraft can not be repaired, the menu entry will read _"[Can Not Repair]"_.
-- _"Synchronize Baros"_, when enabled, will synchronize the pilot, co-pilot and standby barometers when either of these are adjusted.
+Synchronize Baros|When enabled, synchronizes the pilot's, co-pilot's and standby altimeter when any of them are changed Next Livery|Switches to the next livery for the current aircraft Previous Livery|Switches to the previous livery for the current aircraft Synchronize Date|Synchronizes X-Plane's day and month to the system's day and month.
+Does not consider the year!
+Synchronize Time|Synchronizes X-Plane's local time to the system's local time

 &nbsp;